 Buy 20, 30, or 40-pound bags from chain home improvement stores or other online retailers instead of smaller 5 or 10-pound bags.

-This reduces costs dramatically, especially when using it over several months.
-Before buying them in bulk, store them in cool and dry places to prevent moisture from getting to them.
+This reduces costs dramatically, especially when used over several months.
+Before buying in bulk, store them in cool, dry places to prevent moisture from affecting them.

 Opt for Store Brands

-Market research shows that retailer private labels or store brands provide the same value at lower prices than distinguished brands.
+Market research shows that retailer private labels or store brands provide the same value at lower prices than well-known brands.

-Using generic brands from Costco, Target, and Walmart can help one spend 20% or less before going for expensive brands.
+Using generic brands from Costco, Target, and Walmart can help save 20% or more compared to expensive brands.

 Leverage Coupons and Loyalty Programs

-Cat litter coupons can be availed of with subscriptions, birthday gifts, and other discounts offered by pet stores.
-Registering for the rewards programs of major retail stores allows for accessing cat litter e-coupons.
+Cat litter coupons can be accessed through subscriptions, birthday gifts, and other discounts offered by pet stores.
+Registering for the rewards programs of major retail stores allows access to cat litter e-coupons.

 Choose Clumping over Non-Clumping

-Even though non-clumping options may look cheaper at the initial stages.
-The clumping varieties allow solid waste formation, making it easy to scoop only the soiled litter.
+Even though non-clumping options may seem cheaper initially, the clumping varieties allow solid waste formation, making it easy to scoop only the soiled litter.

-This, in turn, increases the total life of the litter and hence requires less replacement.
-Calculating the frequency of litter replacement as a fact reveals how clumping litter saves money.
+This, in turn, increases the total lifespan of the litter and requires less frequent replacement.
+Calculating the frequency of litter replacement reveals how clumping litter saves money.

 DIY Recycled Litter

-Moreover, the process of using pine shavings and sawdust is also effective.
+Additionally, using pine shavings and sawdust is also an effective method.

 Check Out: Why Does My Cat Throw Up After Using The Litter Box?